 Living From the Inside Out: Building a Life that’s Truly Yours

 We make thousands of decisions every day.
-Most of them small—what to eat, what to wear, which email to answer first.
-But some are bigger: what job we take, who we spend time with, how we spend our days, what we say yes to, what we say no to.
+Most of them small: what to eat, what to wear, which email to answer first.
+But some are bigger: the work we choose to do, who we spend time with, how we spend our days, what we say yes to, what we say no to.
 What kind of life we build, and with whom.

 Most of these decisions happen on autopilot, running on patterns and scripts we didn't necessarily choose.
-Answering questions we're not even aware we're asking: What will make me look successful?
-What will prove I'm good enough?
+Answering questions we're not even aware we're asking: What will make me look good?
 What will keep me safe, worthy, loved?
 What do others need or expect from me?
-How can I avoid disappointing people?
+How can I avoid disappointing others?

 For many of us, these questions run in the background, silently directing the course of our lives.
-Some of us end up living lives that may look good from the outside but feel unnecessarily draining, not fully ours, or empty from the inside.
+And after a while, some of us end up living lives that may look good from the outside but that can also feel unnecessarily draining, not fully ours, or even empty from the inside.

-One way many of us learned to build our lives is from the outside in.
-We look around at what others are doing, what we think we should want, what we think will keep us safe, acceptable or impressive.
-Maybe we make choices based on proving ourselves, pleasing others, or meeting expectations we never questioned.
+One way many of us learned to build our lives is from the outside in: we look around at what others are doing, what we think we should do and want, what we think will keep us safe, acceptable or impressive.
+Maybe we make choices based on proving ourselves, pleasing others, or meeting expectations (our own or others’) we never questioned.

 I know this way of living because I lived it for years.

-For me, it went something like this: I'd wake up exhausted, with little motivation.
-My calendar was full with meetings, courses, projects I didn’t really believe in, and commitments I took on out of habit, shoulds, and people pleasing (not that I would admit to any of that at the time).
+For me, it went something like this: I'd wake up exhausted even when rested, with little motivation.
+My calendar was full with meetings, courses, projects, and commitments I took on out of habit, or based on what I thought I should do/want, or people pleasing (not that I would admit to any of that at the time).
 But I couldn't tell you with real clarity what truly mattered to me under all that busyness.

 It eventually became clear that I was living someone else's idea of a good life.
 And I was tired.
-The special kind of exhaustion that comes from living a life that’s not really ours.
+The special kind of tired that comes from living a life that’s not really yours.

-Many of us weren't taught to ask what gives our life meaning.
-Maybe we were taught to survive our circumstances, to fit in, to meet expectations, to avoid rejection or criticism.
+Many of us weren't taught to ask what gives our life meaning, purpose and pleasure.
+Maybe we learned to survive, to fit in, to meet expectations, to avoid rejection.
 To follow our parents' or culture's values, or what we think will bring us fulfillment.

-Maybe we fill our calendars with obligations and say yes to everything when what we actually value is spaciousness, rest, and creative solitude.
+Maybe we learned that our worth depends on accomplishment or pleasing others, so we fill our calendars with obligations when what we actually value is spaciousness, rest, and self-care.

-Or we make ourselves small and agreeable to avoid conflict when what we actually value is honesty and showing up authentically.
+Or we learned that being seen or upsetting others is unsafe, so we make ourselves small or people please when what we actually value is honesty and showing up authentically.

 The Arenas vs. The Qualities